Ben is the Founder and CEO of Privy, an Ecommerce company that supports 200,000+ marketers in over 180 countries.

-Lauren is an Interior Designer at Gensler, NYC.
+Now in her twenties, Lauren is an Interior Designer at Gensler, NYC.
 Her career path began with a high school fashion internship that we established for her in New York City.
 At Scarsdale High, Lauren had previously taken the Saturday program at Fashion Institute of Technology and wanted to have a “behind the scenes” experience in the fashion industry.
 We established an internship at Style-Caster, a NYC on-line fashion company with an energetic young staff.
 In her Internship Connection journal, Lauren wrote:

 “What I love about the company is that my responsibilities vary day to day.
 I have catalogued merchandise, worked on the set of photo shoots and organized marketing events.
 My favorite thing was assisting guest stylists.”

 Lauren’s Career Path: Scarsdale High School, Saturday Program at the Fashion Institute of Technology, Style-Caster, University of Wisconsin-Madison (Interior Design Major).